 6. Check your planning nightly!

 Every night before we go upstairs to go to bed, I check my Paprika app to see what the dinner plan is for the following night.
 This way, if I need to defrost any meat I can put it in the refrigerator before we go to bed so it is ready for the next night.
+Even if you forget to do this the night before for small cuts of meat, it’s not the end of the world!
+Just the other day I forgot to defrost my bacon and it turns out there are many ways to defrost bacon, most of which I didn’t even know about.
+Of course, it’s better to be safe than sorry so defrosting in advance is always advisable.
 Please note that this does not hold true for any larger pieces of meat, like whole chickens or turkeys, or large chunks of meat.
 These will need longer than one day to defrost, so plan accordingly.

 So with about an hour of preparation time each week, you can manage to spend just one quality trip at the grocery store each week, which means more time for family, friends, and of course, cooking!
 Please comment below and tell me what your tips are for saving time with meal planning and grocery shopping!